SAP-samples/ui5-cap-event-app/README.md

 		"../../node_modules/@types/jquery"
 	],
    ```

-   Do it similarly for any other used third-party libraries like qunit if there are further such error messages.
+   In case other third-party libraries are used directly in the app code, it might be required to add a dev dependency to their type definitions and then also add their path here.

 You might have other issues in your own app, but at the end of this step, `yarn typecheck` should finish with no errors.